Bayesian Variable Selection For Survival Data Using Inverse Moment Priors: Application to Real Data

 For this particular run of GLMNET, a much larger model was selected with 24 variables including two of the variables reported by BVSNLP.
-ISIS-SCAD selected 13 covariates, which included the 4 covariates that were selected by the Stability Selection method. `AR' and the last level of `Stage' are the common covariates among all methods.
+ISIS-SCAD selected 13 covariates, which included the four covariates that were selected by the Stability Selection method. ``AR'' and the last level of ``Stage'' are the common covariates among all methods.

 The time dependent AUC plot for all four methods, obtained by performing a five-fold cross validation, is depicted in Figure \ref{kircauc}.

-As illustrated in Figure \ref{kircauc}, BVSNLP has slightly better predictive accuracy than GLMNET and Stability Selection.
+BVSNLP has slightly better predictive accuracy than GLMNET and Stability Selection.
 However, it achieves this accuracy with a much sparser model.
-We investigated the covariates that were selected by each of those algorithms in all five folds and found that BVSNLP, in addition to those fixed covariates, selects only 10 unique genes in total, where `AR' is selected in three of the 5 folds.
+We investigated the covariates that were selected by each of those algorithms in all five folds and found that BVSNLP, in addition to those fixed covariates, selects only 10 unique genes in total, where `AR' is selected in three of the five folds.

-GLMNET selected 160 different covariates across all 5 folds.
-Only five out of 24 selected covariates in Table \ref{kirc_genes} were selected in all five training datasets in cross validation.
-Those include `Age', `Stage' and `AR'.
+GLMNET selected 160 different covariates across all five folds.
+Only five out of 24 selected covariates in Table \ref{kirc_genes} were selected in all five training datasets in cross-validation.
+Those include ``Age, Stage'' and ``AR''.
 GLMNET was run 100 times for each fold.

-ISIS-SCAD selected 45 different covariates and only `Stage 3' was selected in all training datasets in cross validation.
+ISIS-SCAD selected 45 different covariates, and only ``Stage 3'' was selected in all training datasets in cross-validation.
 The Stability Selection method selected sparser models compared to ISIS-SCAD and GLMNET by selecting 13 different covariates.
-It picked and only `Age' and `Stage 3' in all five folds.
+It picked only ``Age'' and ``Stage 3'' in all five folds.

-Figures \ref{ibskirc} and \ref{perrkirc} compares IBS and prediction error curves, respectively, between different methods for the KIRC dataset.
-These two measures are computed based on a five-fold cross validation.
+Figures \ref{ibskirc} and \ref{perrkirc} compare IBS and prediction error curves, respectively, between different methods for the KIRC dataset.
+These two measures were computed based on a five-fold cross-validation.
 Computation of IBS and prediction error were done using the R package \verb|pec| \citep{pecpack}.
-A benchmark model based on the Kaplan-Meier estimate, which includes no covariates, was also added to the figures as a reference for the comparison.
+A benchmark model based on the Kaplan--Meier estimate, which includes no covariates, was also added to the figures as a reference for the comparison.
 The c-index measures are also reported in Table \ref{cindkirc}.
 The c-index was computed as it was in Section \ref{c4:resultsimul} using the \verb|dynpred| package in R.